z-dickson/covid_legislators_replication/ReadMe.md

 **Notes:**

 - The master file calls the two analysis files in R and Python.
 The R file estimates the primary model using matrix completion, and the Python file creates the figures and tables.
 These files will save the results in the main directory.
+- There are also two requirements files for each language.
 - There are two folders in which the individual analysis files are broken up by the type of analysis (`individual_files`) and one that contains all compiled files (`compiled_files`).
 These files are further detailed below.
 - In several cases I estimate the models in R and then save the results as a csv file.
 I then use the csv file to create the figures in Python using the `figures.ipynb` file.
 - I tried to set seeds where possible to ensure reproducibility, but many of the models are stochastic and may not be exactly the same as in the paper.